-Over the next months the German secret services could obtain little new information from Stalin’s elder son, who was temporarily guarded in a villa in Berlin.
+Over the next months, the German secret services could obtain little new information from Stalin’s elder son, who was temporarily guarded in a villa in Berlin.
 Joseph Goebbels and his colleagues initially hope, however, that they could make a puppet of him and involve him in the Russian-language radio propaganda broadcasts.

-It was there that the Stalin’s elder son was shot dead, late in the evening of April 14, 1943, in circumstances that to this day remain unclear.
-According to one widespread version the prisoner unexpectedly started to walk out of the camp and deliberately, or accidentally, touched the barbed wire fence.
+It was there that Stalin’s elder son was shot dead, late in the evening of April 14, 1943, in circumstances that to this day remain unclear.
+According to one widespread version, the prisoner unexpectedly started to walk out of the camp and deliberately, or accidentally, touched the barbed wire fence.
 Then one of the guards shot at him.

-New declassified files show that Dzhugashvili was shot by a guard for refusing to obey orders.
+Newly declassified files show that Dzhugashvili was shot by a guard for refusing to obey orders.
 While Dzhugashvili was walking around the camp he was ordered back to the barracks under the threat of being shot.
 Dzhugashvili refused and shouted, “Shoot!”
 The guard shot him in the head.

-He even got into fight with his English fellow prisoners, who treated him disparagingly and on several occasions hurt him physically.
+He even got into a fight with his English fellow prisoners, who treated him disparagingly and on several occasions hurt him physically.
 Apparently, he had been involved in one such confrontation on the day he was killed.
 Either way, this was seen by Stalin as a more honorable death, and Stalin’s attitude towards his son softened slightly.